Schubert determinantal ideals are Hilbertian: Introduction

 The strengthening of Theorem~\ref{thm:main} given in Theorem~\ref{thm:strongermain} shows that the Schubert determinantal ideals remain Hilbertian even after removing ``irrelevant variables''.
 This strengthened version generalizes Abhyankar's Hilbertian theorem (see Example~\ref{exa:eff}).
 Theorem~\ref{thm:strongermain} and Theorem~\ref{thm:main} are proved together in Section~\ref{sec:proofs}.

-We expect that many varieties related to Schubert geometry are Hilbertian; the simplicity of our argument suggests similar proofs.
-For instance, there are the \emph{quiver loci} for an $A_n$-quiver of arbitrary orientation.
-For these, one replaces the Hilbert series theorem of \cite{Knutson.Miller} with the Hilbert series theorem of Kinser--Knutson--Rajchgot \cite{Kinser}.
-In addition, we conjecture the Hilbertian property for the tangent cones to a Schubert variety $X_w$ at a $T$-fixed point $e_v$ when $v<w$ in Bruhat order; see \cite{Yong}.
-We confirmed this conjecture by computer for $n\leq 6$ and can prove it with Theorem~\ref{thm:main} if $w$ is ``covexillary''.
-Separately, returning back to Section~\ref{sec:motivation}, the first fundamental theorem is equivalent to \emph{Schur-Weyl duality} (see \cite{GoodmanWallach}) and thereby connected to representation theory of general linear groups.
+The first fundamental theorem of invariant theory for $GL(V)$ is equivalent to \emph{Schur-Weyl duality} (see \cite{GoodmanWallach}) and thereby connected to representation theory of general linear groups.
 We remark that just as $R_{r,p,q}$ is a $GL_p$-module, $R_w$ is a module for choices of (reductive) Levi subgroups $L\leq GL_n$ depending on the descent positions of $w$.
-The representation-theoretic decomposition of $R_w$ into $L$-irreducibles is of significance to combinatorial study of the Hilbert function of $R_w$.
-We hope to address these matters in future work.
+The representation-theoretic decomposition of $R_w$ into $L$-irreducibles is of significance to the study of the Hilbert function of $R_w$.
+We hope to address this matter in future work.